friemen/reactor/README.md

 The implementation of EventSource and Signal is now based on Clojure atoms, which is only one way.
-It seems -- for some use cases -- entirely reasonable to base the implementation on queues and/or agents.
+It seems -- for some use cases -- entirely reasonable to base the implementation on refs, queues and/or agents.

-Occurences (pairs of time and event) are in the moment not represented in the code.